MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-metadata-operations-sample.md

 The following request will retrieve the relationship created by the previous request.

 > [!NOTE]
-> Because `RelationshipDefinitions` contains both one-to-many and many-to-many relationship definitions, you must include the following in the URL to cast to the type you want to retrieve:<br />
+> Because `RelationshipDefinitions` contains both one-to-many and many-to-many relationship definitions, you must include the following in the URL to cast to the type you want to retrieve: `/Microsoft.Dynamics.CRM.OneToManyRelationshipMetadata`.
-`/Microsoft.Dynamics.CRM.OneToManyRelationshipMetadata`
 > Otherwise, the value returned will be the <xref:Microsoft.Dynamics.CRM.RelationshipMetadataBase?text=RelationshipMetadataBase EntityType> and will not include the properties specific to the <xref:Microsoft.Dynamics.CRM.OneToManyRelationshipMetadata?text=OneToManyRelationshipMetadata EntityType>.

 **Request**